ibm-cloud-docs/vpc/instance_metadata_vpc_configure.md

 An instance identity access token provides your security credential for accessing the metadata service.
 It's a signed token with a set of claims based on information about the instance and information passed in the token request.

-To access the instance identiey, you make a REST API `PUT "http://169.254.169.254/instance_identity/v1/token` call that invokes a well-known, non-routable IP address.
+To access the instance identity, you make a REST API `PUT "http://169.254.169.254/instance_identity/v1/token` call that invokes a well-known, non-routable IP address.
 You acquire the token from within the instance.
 Communication between the instance and metadata service never leaves the host.

 In the data section of the request, you specify an expiration time for the token.
 The default is five minutes, but you can specify that it expire sooner or later (5 seconds to one hour).